 Our Land Is Alive seems to be built on comfort food, like classic mac ‘n’ cheese made from seasonal NZ cheeses, a fish pie using sustainably sourced seafood, free-range lamb ribs with cucumber garlic salad, and beef brisket served with kumara mash and fried sauerkraut.

 Address: 83 Symonds Street, Grafton, Auckland 1010, New Zealand

 Opening Hours: Friday – Sunday (12 pm – 12 am)

 Stanley Avenue, Milford

 While you’ll mostly be rocking up to Stanley Avenue for the adventurous wine list, there are quite a few eye-catching food items on the menu for this shiny new bistro.
-Go for the more unexpected varieties before you fill the table with plates like smoked fish served with pickled shallots and fried bread, venison tartare with charcoal mayonnaise and lavosh, and slow braised beef cheek with parmesan polenta and kale.
+Go for the more unexpected varieties like smoked fish donuts before you fill the table with plates like seared fish with parsnip and soy brown butter, and smoked butternut with ricotta and chilli honey.

 Address: 52 East Coast Road, Milford, 0620, Auckland

 Opening Hours: Tuesday – Wednesday (3 pm – 10 pm); Thursday (12 pm – 10 pm); Friday (12 pm – 11 pm); Saturday (3 pm – 11pm)